isabella232/document-services.en/help/usecases/signapi.md

 ![Screenshot of the Adobe Sign form authoring environment](assets/GSASAPI_4.png)

-The editor enables you to drag and drop text fields, as well as signature fields.
+The editor enables you to drag and drop text and signature fields.
 After you add all the necessary fields, you can resize and align them to polish your form.
 Finally, click **Save** to create the form.

 ![Screenshot of the Adobe Sign form authoring environment with form fields added](assets/GSASAPI_5.png)